Paul-E/Pushshift-Importer/readme.md

 ## Your database
 Once the importer has run and succesfully completed you can run `sqlite3 out.db` to open that db with sqlite.
-Running `SELECT * FROM comment_fts WHERE body MATCH 'snoo';` in sqlite will return all comments that have the word "snoo" in it.
 Enter `.schema` into the sqlite3 command line to see the table format.

 ## Sqlite schema: